-MRI.
 Invented in 1977, MRI changed the course of both medical care and brain research in significant and groundbreaking ways.
 MRIs produce detailed, high quality, and high-resolution brain images without subjecting patients to radiation.

 An MRI machine is a large drum – a giant magnet - with an opening on one end.
 Patients lie head-first on a movable bed that slowly enters the drum’s opening.